 Nephenee glanced at her watch irritably, then lifted her gaze to see the sun descending behind the mountains in the distance.
 For a moment, she lost herself as she caught sight of the tall spires and delicate towers of her home city, reflecting the golden rays of the setting sun on this balmy evening.

 Her thoughts were broken by a movement off to her right, a lone figure walking solemnly towards the tower.
 Nephenee had been tracking this one for some time now, slowly unlocking his secrets.
 A complex web shrouded the man in mystery.
 He was a cyborg; one of the first apparently, a product of his master’s experiments long before the process had become humane.
-If he held any animosity towards his master, there was no evidence of it.
-The devotion had lasted almost a thousand years.
-It had evolved into adoration once his master, Zhim'gigrak, had completed the journey to become a lich.
-Five of the state run Special Investigation Unit, or SIU as they were known, had been assigned to investigate the lich.
+If the cyborg held any animosity towards his master, there was no evidence of it.
+The devotion had lasted almost five hundred cycles.
+It had evolved into adoration once his master, Zhim'gigrak had completed the journey to become a lich.
+Five of the state run Special Investigation Units, or SIU as they were known, had been assigned to investigate the lich.
 Nephenee was one of them, which is what had brought her to the tower today.

 The fact that she had been assigned to follow the lich’s disciple, rather than the beast himself, irritated her no-end.
-It was a slight, to be sure, however she was determined to complete the task well regardless.
+It was a slight, to be sure, however she was determined to complete the task to the best of her ability regardless.
 Nephenee was certain that this tower was a key piece in the puzzle.
 The cyborg would regularly travel to the tower and lock himself inside for days at a time.
 She had entered the tower several times after his visits and searched every corner of the structure, yet uncovered nothing.
 It made no sense.
 Today, she was determined to unlock the mystery.

 These days his master was known as Zhim'gigrak, although some called him Shadow-Walker and others even spoke of him as if he were death itself.
 However, to the cyborg, he would always be Master Zaron.
-The cyborg had begun serving him almost one thousand years ago, when Zaron was still a mere mortal.
+The cyborg had begun serving him almost five hundred cycles ago, when Zaron was still a mere mortal.
 He had assisted him on his first journey to the Shadow Plane, helping him build the Shadow Orbs, and finally complete his ascent to a lich.
-The reward, from his master, was eternal life as a cyborg, a merging of machine and man into a form superior to both.
-Cyborgs were more common these days and all were gifted with an increased lifespan, however none came close to the one thousand years that he had lived.
+The reward, from his master, was eternal life as a cyborg.
+A merging of machine and man into a form superior to both.
+Cyborgs were more common these days and all were gifted with an increased lifespan, however none came close to the five hundred years that he had lived.
 Another gift from his master.
 Even after all this time, the cyborg preferred to go by his mortal name, Styx.
 It grounded him and kept him in contact with his inner being, lest the machine take over completely.

 Styx pondered his master’s plans for the elf, running the role he would play through the mortal part of his brain.
 It was slower and more prone to mistakes than the cybernetic portion.
 However, Styx had learned that at times, relying on his old human instincts could serve him well in crucial situations.
 Once again, Zaron was attempting something that had never been done before.
 He planned to tether a second person, the elf, to a single astral chord; the one intended for Styx alone.
 Neither of them was sure what would happen if a sixth hero answered the call of an Effigy’s summons.
 The assumption was that the elf would be caught in limbo, the astral plane that connects the shadow plane to Athien, or that she would simply die.
 Another theory was that the Effigy would explode, hurtling the summoned heroes back to their mortal bodies.
 The cybernetic portion of Styx’s brain interrupted with the thought that he was just as likely to die as the elf, before kicking off a thread to research how to survive in the astral plane.